Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

 ```
 Why is there a sleep for almost a second?
 Because I've observed that the time of creation of the pdf file contributes to the hash.
 In my initial tests, without sleeping, I was seeing multiple rows that were the same.

 Needless to say, this didn't progress quickly.
 I realized this isn't taking advantage of the birthday paradox.
 The reason it's a paradox is because we initially think "it's unlikely there will be someone else with my same birthday". -- but that's not what the paradox is about.
 It's about the likelihood of ANY 2 people having the same birthday.
 So it's like sampling without replacement.
-So I wrote a python script that would generate the files, hash it, then store the hash as a dictionary key (value being th file name).
+So I wrote a python script that would generate the files, hash it, then store the hash as a dictionary key (value being the file name).
 In this iteration I also "cut out the middleman" by not creating text files, and those textfiles into a pdf.

 ```python
 #makepdfs.py